-One of the hallmarks of the Flinn Scholarship is the opportunity for at least two funded study-abroad experiences, including a three-week summer seminar in China and a destination chosen by the Scholar.
+One hallmark of the Flinn Scholarship is two funded study-abroad experiences—a group summer seminar and a destination chosen by the Flinn Scholar.

-In addition to the China trip, Scholars individually choose at least one other travel experience during their undergraduate years.
+In addition to the summer seminar, Scholars individually choose at least one other travel experience during their undergraduate years.
 Options include semester exchanges, language study, and volunteer opportunities that will enrich and complement their academic programs.

-Scholars have traveled all over the world while undergraduates, spending time on all seven continents, in countries both rich and poor, and in cities large and small.
-These study-abroad experiences for Flinn Scholars can range from a summer to a semester to a year.
+The Flinn Scholars have traveled all over the world while undergraduates, spending time on all seven continents, in countries rich and poor, and in cities large and small.